zedlopez/inform-evolution/proposals/0015-world-model-enforcement.md

 While many check rules block acting upon other people or their possessions, there are several omissions, and existing rules generally don't consider acting on *parts* of people.

 The player has license to pull, push, turn, touch, or rub Bob's nose.
 Some others don't check regarding other people at all: one can search, look under, or even taste Bob.
 Even when incorporation is checked for, rules may not check indirect incorporation.
 If you try to drop your nose, you're told "You can't drop part of yourself."
-But if a mole is part of your nose, and you dry to drop the mole,you're told "You haven't got that."
+But if a mole is part of your nose, and you dry to drop the mole, you're told "You haven't got that."

 By default, one can't give things to another person, but one can put things in or on whatever containers or supporters they enclose.
 Likewise, one can open, close, lock, unlock, or search their containers, or switch on or off their devices (or other things that can be switched on).